agraef/midizap/README.md

 Then just run `make` and `sudo make install`.
 This installs the example.midizaprc file as /etc/midizaprc, and the midizap program and the manual page in the default install location.
 Usually this will be under /usr/local, but the installation prefix can be changed with the `prefix` variable in the Makefile.
 Also, package maintainers can use the `DESTDIR` variable to install into a staging directory for packaging purposes.

+For users of the Emacs text editor we provide a midizap mode which does syntax-highlighting of midizaprc files and also lets you launch a midizap session in an Emacs buffer.
+The mode isn't installed automatically, but you can do this manually by copying the midizap-mode.el file to a directory on your Emacs load-path; please check midizap-mode.el in the sources for more detailed instructions.

 # Configuration File

 After installation the system-wide default configuration file will be in /etc/midizaprc, where the program will be able to find it.
 We recommend copying this file to your home directory, renaming it to .midizaprc: